openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

     Note that the Python version of the benchmark tool is a core component of the OpenVINO installation package and may be executed with the following command: ``benchmark_app -m <model> -i <input> -d <device>``.
     For more information, check the :doc:`Benchmark Python Tool <openvino_inference_engine_tools_benchmark_tool_README>`.

+- **Large Language Model Sample** – Estimates performance for LLM based on pipelines provided by Optimum-Intel and allows to estimate performance for pytorch and openvino models using almost the same code and precollected models.

+  - :doc:`llm(Large Language Model) Python Sample <openvino_inference_engine_ie_bridges_python_sample_llm_README>`

 .. note::